wpswings/subscriptions-for-woocommerce/README.txt

 You can use simple and variable product types with subscriptions for WooCommerce by checking a checkbox.

-= Can we check the report of subscriptions? =

-Yes, you can check the status of all his subscriptions like active and inactive subscriptions, next payment dates, product names, subscription expiry dates, and renewal dates.

 = Is it possible to cancel the subscription by admin & customer? =